callum-hart/immutable-styles/docsNext/advancedConcepts/strictInheritance.md

   <strong>, <span>, <li>, <input>, <button>
 ```

-With the strict inheritance pattern applying `font-size` to a `div` is too vauge.
+With strict inheritance applying `font-size` to a `div` is too vauge.
 Instead `font-size` should be applied to a textual element:

 ```jsx
 <div>